K9Design/api-mock-testing/README.md

 # API testing with Testing Library and Mock Service Worker

 This react project connects to the open https://ghibliapi.herokuapp.com/ API and tests the the projects API handling.
-It tests that it can handle the data requested and the 500, 418 status codes
+It tests that it can handle the

+- data response and the
+- 500 status code
+- 418 status code (with custom page feedback)

 ### Requirement:

-- Node (stable) v17.0.1
+- Node (stable) v17.0.2
 - eslint v7.32.0
 - jest v25.2.4 (for testing)